-You must follow guidance in line with safer working practices
+You must follow guidance in line with safer working practices.

-You must not have any electronic communication, other than via the school's platforms, and/or accept as friends, pupils under the age of 18 including ex pupils, this includes the use of personal mobiles, and or social networking sites or media
+You must not have any electronic communication, other than via the school's platforms, and/or accept as friends, pupils/students under the age of 18 including ex pupils, this includes the use of personal mobiles, and or social networking sites or media.

-Expectations in relation to staff use of electronic communication, including the internet, are detailed in the school's policy, listed in Appendix 1.
-Attention is particularly drawn to section 11, of that policy, which covers the use of social media.
+Expectations in relation to staff use of electronic communication, including the internet, are detailed in the Federation's policy, listed in Appendix 1.
+Attention is particularly drawn to section 6, of that policy, which covers the use of social media.
 You have a responsibility to familiarise yourself with the policy and adhere to the requirements entailed.

-Staff also have a responsibility to familiarise themselves with the guidance for safer working practice for adults who work with children and young people, 2009 DfE and supporting leaflet issued by the Derby & Derbyshire Safeguarding Children board, July 2014.
+Please also refer to the Intimate Care Policy, Behaviour Policy, E-Safety Policies, 2009 DfE and supporting leaflet issued by the Derby & Derbyshire Safeguarding Children board, July 2014.